-We welcome applications from a variety of candidates.
+We welcome applications from all applicants and in particular those underrepresented in STEM subjects and academia.
 At the CDT, equality of opportunity and the recognition and promotion of diversity are integral to our strengths.

-We are committed to providing and promoting equality of opportunity in all areas of our work and activity, striving to ensure that all CDT students and staff are treated solely on the basis of their merits, abilities and potential without discrimination or unfavourable treatment on grounds of age, disability, marital status, pregnancy or maternity, race, religion or belief, sex, sexual orientation, trans status, socio-economic status or any other irrelevant distinction.
+We are committed to providing and promoting equality of opportunity in all areas of our work and activity, striving to ensure that all CDT applicants, students and staff are treated solely on the basis of their merits, abilities and potential without discrimination or unfavourable treatment on grounds of age, disability, gender, marital status, pregnancy or maternity, race, religion or belief, sexual orientation, trans status, socio-economic status or any other protected distinction.